This article explains how diet may affect vestibular migraine and provides a guide for dietary changes to help reduce symptoms.

 A vestibular migraine episode lasts anywhere from a few seconds to several hours.
 Its symptoms may include a loss of balance, motion sickness, dizziness, lightheadedness, disorientation or confusion, nausea and vomiting, and a severe headache (

-While migraine attacks often involve recurrent, throbbing headaches, vestibular migraine episodes may not — making this condition difficult to diagnose (
+While migraine attacks often involve recurrent, throbbing headaches, vestibular migraine episodes don’t always include headache symptoms — making this condition difficult to diagnose (

 Notably, some research suggests that lifestyle and dietary changes may help reduce the frequency and severity of vestibular migraine attacks (

-Research suggests that tweaking your diet may reduce the occurrence and intensity of migraine attacks (
+Research suggests that avoiding dietary triggers may reduce the occurrence and intensity of migraine attacks, including vestibular migraine (

 Keep in mind that trigger foods may vary from person to person.
 In fact, some people may find that their diet doesn’t affect migraine episodes.

-Certain foods, such as alcohol, processed meats, and chocolate, may cause vestibular migraine symptoms.
+Certain foods, such as alcohol, processed meats, and chocolate, may trigger a vestibular migraine.
 Fasting and skipping meals may also play a role.
 Remember that dietary triggers may vary from person to person.

 Currently, there are no official dietary guidelines for vestibular migraines.